Fish Tank and Accessories: Creating the Perfect Habitat for Your Fish

 You can explore other ways of interacting and training your fish for some rewarding times together.

-Health of fish
+Health of Fish

 To keep fish healthy, you should make sure that water temperature and chemistry are proper for the fish that you have and consistent.
 You need to feed the fish just the right amount with food that is meant for the type of fish you have.
 Make sure the fish in your tank get along with each other.
 Keep lights on about a 12-hour schedule.
 Clean the tank and accessories regularly.